butterfly-community/oskey-app-monorepo/README.md

 # Open Hardware Wallet Frontend Interface

-The Open Hardware Wallet frontend application provides a web interface for interacting with OHW hardware devices.
+The Open Hardware Wallet frontend application provides a web interface for interacting with OSKey hardware devices.
 This application allows users to initialize devices, manage cryptocurrency addresses, and sign transactions directly through their browser.

 ## Features